microsoft/PowerToys/README.md

 ### Color Picker

- - Terminate a picker session by using the right mouse button.
+ - After activating Color Picker, it's now possible to cancel the session by clicking the right mouse button.
 Thanks [@fredso90](https://github.com/fredso90)!

 ### Environment Variables
- - Added a new utility: An environment variables editor that also allows configuring profiles that can be enabled/disabled.
+ - Added a new utility: An environment variables editor that has the functionality to configure profiles that can be enabled/disabled.
 Thanks [@niels9001](https://github.com/niels9001) for the design and UI work that made this possible!
  - Shows in the title bar if it's running as an administrator.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### FancyZones